timurtu/timur-eslint-config/README.md

 [npm](https://www.npmjs.com/package/timur-eslint-config)

-My personal opinionated preference eslint config that can be written into any project with a simple command. prettier-eslint-cli is also installed as a dev dependency.
-It's used for JavaScript, React, and React Native projects.
+My personal opinionated preference eslint config that can be written into any project with a simple command.

+This was made for me to use because I always find myself reusing my config and copying files so I would like to keep all of my personal codestyle preferences in one centralized place so that I easily use them on any project.

+prettier-eslint-cli is also installed as a dev dependency along with all other required eslint dependencies

+This config can be used for JavaScript, React, and React Native projects.
 To get a feel for the style you could look at the eslint config.

-You can also easily integrate with Webstorm file watching
+You can also easily integrate with Webstorm file watching.

 ## Prerequisites